 The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles (GAAP) for interim financial information.
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments, consisting of normal, recurring adjustments, considered necessary for a fair presentation have been included.
 The information disclosed in the notes to the consolidated financial statements for these periods is unaudited.
-Operating results for the three months ended December 31, 2011 are not necessarily indicative of the results that may be expected for the year ending September 30, 2012 or any future period.
+Operating results for the three months ended March 31, 2012 are not necessarily indicative of the results that may be expected for the year ending September 30, 2012 or any future period.
+Certain prior period amounts have been reclassified to conform to the current period presentation.
+Revenue includes revenue earned under the profit-sharing model and the purchase model.
+Fee revenue is revenue earned under the consignment model and is presented separately as it accounts for more than 10% of total revenue for certain periods presented.
+The incremental tax benefit of common stock options is presented separately in the operating section of the statement of cash flows.